EthanThePorter/MCC-DAQ/README.md

 self.pump_VDAC_channels = [2, 3]
 self.pump_calibration = {2: (0.049, 2.41), 3: (0.056, 3.51)}
 ```
 # Code Summary
+The `App` class contains the initialization and runtime code for the app, in addition to all the functionality behind the GUI.
+All initialization code can be found in the `__init__()` class.
+Runtime code can be found in the `main_update()` method.
+Any code to be run on application exit is present in the `on_closing()` method.
+All other methods support the rest of the functionality of the app.

+The `Controller` class handles the bulk of the code required to interact with the MCC board.
+Any thermocouple and analog reads, or analog outs are performed using this class.

+The `Plot` class handles all the code behind the plots used in this application.
+It was designed to handle continuous data.

+The `DataHandler` class contains all the code behind exporting the data collected by the application.
+It allows for the export of a single pandas `DataFrame` as a spreadsheet.
+It includes features such as the autofitting of columns and the backing up of data to the project directory if any errors are encountered.

+For specific information, read the classes documentation in the `controller.pyw` file.

+# Code Reusability
 The code for this application was designed to be reusable.
 The `Controller`, `Plot`, and `DataHandler` classes are all standalone and can be used separately.
 The `App` class contains most the application-specific code.
 The following code represents the core components of the `App` class that could be used to build a new application.

 * Application initialization code can be entered into the `__init__()` method.